 Case Study: ComputerEase

-HW’s TMT Group advised ComputerEase on its sale to Deltek, a subsidiary of Roper Technologies.
+HW’s Technology Group advised ComputerEase on its sale to Deltek, a subsidiary of Roper Technologies.

-ComputerEase is a leading provider of mission-critical construction accounting, project management, and payroll processing solutions that enable contractors to manage and gain real-time visibility into their company’s operations and financial performance – whether in the office or remotely in the field.
+ComputerEase is a leading provider of mission-critical construction accounting, project management, and payroll processing solutions that enable contractors to manage and gain real-time visibility into their companies’ operations and financial performances – whether in the office or remotely in the field.

 ComputerEase’s fully integrated, cloud-based solution is purpose-built to meet the unique needs of diverse contractor trades and sizes, with complex and varying union, labor, and equipment requirements.
 Today, more than 6,000 contractors rely on ComputerEase to streamline their operations and increase profits.